rbuckton/proposal-enum/README.md

     [symbol values](https://esdiscuss.org/topic/propose-simpler-string-constant#content-8),
     while there are other preferences that include the use of [strings and numbers](https://esdiscuss.org/topic/propose-simpler-string-constant#content-14).
-    This approach gives you the ability to support both scenarios through the optional `extends` clause.
+    This approach gives you the ability to support both scenarios through the optional `of` clause.
   - The auto-increment behavior of enums in other languages is used fairly regularly.
 Auto- increment is not viable if String or Symbol were the default type.
   - We could consider switching on auto-increment if the prior declaration was initialized with a